 This sounds really helpful, but it's important to note that this is a recommendation and you should adjust to suit your unique dog.

 Let's go through some of the common feeding mistakes that can cause your dog's diet to fail.

 If you have a dog who is overweight, even by a little bit, it’s time to change.
 Check how much you are feeding your pet.
 Feeding guidelines on your dog food label are only recommendations, but they are also a good starting point.
 Your pet may need more or less food for varying reasons.

 Here are some of the factors that aren't always represented in the recommended feeding guidelines:

 - Health Conditions

 All of these factors can change how much you should be feeding.
 When adjusting feeding portions, go slow.
-We recommend cutting or increasing your dog's meals by no more than 10% at a time.
+We recommend cutting or increasing your dog's meals by about 10% at a time.

 Below is a sample feeding guideline for a premium weight management dog food.
 Notice that there are two sets of guidelines, one for maintenance and one for weight loss.
 Weight management foods are marketed for weight loss but are also a great tool for maintaining healthy weight in pets that are prone to weight issues, seniors and pets with very sedentary lifestyles.

 These guidelines are a great tool to start with and can be adjusted as needed to suit your individual pet's needs.
 Slowly reduce feeding guideline over time to help your dog adjust to the new guidelines.